AG7GN/nexus-utilities/README.md

 ## watchdog tnc script

 `watchdog-tnc.sh` runs via cron.
-It launches tnc.sh and restarts it automatically if it stops for some reason.
-It is intended for use when [tnc.sh](#tnc-script) is run in one of the APRS modes.
-The script takes one argument, which it passes on to tnc.sh as the "mode" argument.
+It launches [tnc.sh](#tnc-script) and restarts it automatically if it stops for some reason.
+It is intended for use when `tnc.sh` is run in one of the APRS modes.
+The script takes one argument, which it passes to `tnc.sh` as the "mode" argument.
 These are examples of entries you could use in crontab (only ONE can be used at one time):

 	# This one digipeats only - no internet
 	*/2 * * * * /usr/local/bin/watchdog-tnc.sh digi >/dev/null 2>&1